 Inventories are stated at the lower of cost and net realisable value.
-Cost is determined on the first-in-first-out basis, and comprises the purchase price and incidentals incurred in bringing the inventories to their present location and condition.
+Cost is determined on the first-in-first-out basis and comprises the purchase price, production or conversion costs and incidentals incurred in bringing the inventories to their present location and condition.
 Cost of finished goods and work-in-progress includes cost of materials, labour and an appropriate proportion of production overheads.